awsdocs/aws-php-developers-guide/doc_source/php_s3_code_examples.md

     exit("Please fix error with object copying before continuing.");
 }
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code/s3/s3_basics#code-examples)\.
 +  For API details, see [CopyObject](https://docs.aws.amazon.com/goto/SdkForPHPV3/s3-2006-03-01/CopyObject) in *AWS SDK for PHP API Reference*\.

 ### Create a bucket<a name="s3_CreateBucket_php_topic"></a>

-The following code example shows how to create an Amazon S3 bucket\.
+The following code example shows how to create an S3 bucket\.

 **SDK for PHP**
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code/s3/s3_basics#code-examples)\.
 Create a bucket\.

 ```